 In early August, Mogo announced it had reached 450,000 members–an increase of 54,000 from 396,000 reported at the end of March.
 By November 1, that number had increased to more than 500,000 members–doubling since August 2016.

 “Reaching half a million members is a huge milestone for Mogo on our path to one million members and, ultimately, toward our vision to build the leading digital banking experience in Canada,” David Feller, CEO of Mogo said in the release.
+In January, the company announced the formation of Mogo Blockchain Technology and plans to begin mining bitcoin with DMG Blockchain Solutions.

 Market cap: $17.74 million; current share price: $0.65